desoares1975/weather-api-test/README.md

 e.g. /cities/3992619

-Will return the city corresponding to the id sent as paramether, with the corresponding weather, or an empty JSON object (if the city has no weather it will be an empty array):
+Will return the city corresponding to the id sent as paramether, with the corresponding weather, or 404 status (if the city has no weather it will be an empty array):

 ```json